anshu1997/30DaysofCode/NovLongChall/GMEDIAN.md

 	return 0;
 }
 ```
-Bonus: Calculating queries of the type nCr % 1000000007 can be solved by precalculating nCr upto n = whatever you need :p .
+Bonus: Calculating queries of the type nCr % 1000000007 can be solved by precalculating nCr upto n = whatever you need.
 Details of this can be found here: nCr % p in O(1)